-Dispute Resolution Services

-Residential Tenancy Branch Office of Housing and Construction Standards

-DECISION

-Dispute Codes OPR

-Introduction

-This matter proceeded by way of an ex parte Direct Request Proceeding, pursuant to section 55(4) of the Residential Tenancy Act (the "Act"), and dealt with an Application for Dispute Resolution by the landlord for an Order of Possession based on unpaid rent.

-The landlord submitted two signed Proofs of Service of the Notices of Direct Request Proceeding which declare that on June 26, 2017, the landlord sent the tenants the Notices of Direct Request Proceeding by registered mail to the rental unit.
+Dispute Resolution Services Page: 1 Residential Tenancy Branch Office of Housing and Construction Standards DECISION Dispute Codes OPR Introduction This matter proceeded by way of an ex parte Direct Request Proceeding, pursuant to section 55(4) of the Residential Tenancy Act (the "Act"), and dealt with an Application for Dispute Resolution by the landlord for an Order of Possession based on unpaid rent.
+The landlord submitted two signed Proofs of Service of the Notices of Direct Request Proceeding which declare that on July 27, 2017, the landlord sent each of the tenants the Notice of Direct Request Proceeding by registered mail to the rental unit.
 The landlord provided a copy of the Canada Post Customer Receipts containing the Tracking Numbers to confirm these mailings.
-Based on the written submissions of the landlord and in accordance with sections 89 and 90 of the Act, I find that the tenants have been deemed served with the Direct Request Proceeding documents on July 1, 2017, the fifth day after their registered mailing.

-Issue(s) to be Decided

-Is the landlord entitled to an Order of Possession for unpaid rent pursuant to sections 46 and 55 of the Act?

-Background and Evidence

-The landlord submitted the following evidentiary material:

-- A copy of the Proofs of Service of the Notices of Direct Request Proceeding served to the tenants; - A copy of a residential tenancy agreement which was signed by the landlord and the tenants on May 18, 2017, indicating a monthly rent of \$800.00, due on the first day of the month for a tenancy commencing on June 1, 2017; - A Monetary Order Worksheet showing the rent owing and paid during the relevant portion of this tenancy.
-The Monetary Order Worksheet noted that \$300.00 of the \$400.00 identified as owing in the 10 Day Notice was paid on June 7, 2017; and

-• A copy of a 10 Day Notice to End Tenancy for Unpaid Rent (the 10 Day Notice) dated June 2, 2017, and personally served to the tenants on June 2, 2017, with a stated effective vacancy date of June 12, 2017, for \$400.00 in unpaid rent.

-Witnessed documentary evidence filed by the landlord indicates that the 10 Day Notice was personally served to the tenants at 4:45 pm on June 2, 2017.
+Based on the written submissions of the landlord and in accordance with sections 89 and 90 of the Act, I find that the tenants have been deemed served with the Direct Request Proceeding documents on August 1, 2017, the fifth day after their registered mailing.
+Issue(s) to be Decided Is the landlord entitled to an Order of Possession for unpaid rent pursuant to sections 46 and 55 of the Act?
+Background and Evidence The landlord submitted the following evidentiary material: - A copy of a residential tenancy agreement which was signed by the landlord and the tenants on June 20, 2017, indicating a monthly rent of \$800.00, due on the first day of each month for a tenancy commencing on June 1, 2017; - A Monetary Order Worksheet showing the rent owing and paid during the relevant portion of this tenancy; and - A copy of a 10 Day Notice to End Tenancy for Unpaid Rent (the 10 Day Notice) dated July 18, 2017, with a stated effective vacancy date of July 28, 2017, for \$400.00 in unpaid rent.
+Page: 2 Witnessed documentary evidence filed by the landlord indicates that the 10 Day Notice was personally served to the tenants at 2:00 pm on July 18, 2017.
 The 10 Day Notice states that the tenants had five days from the date of service to pay the rent in full or apply for Dispute Resolution or the tenancy would end.

-Analysis

-I have reviewed all documentary evidence and in accordance with section 88 of the Act, I find that the tenants were duly served with the 10 Day Notice on June 2, 2017.
+Analysis I have reviewed all documentary evidence and in accordance with section 88 of the Act, I find that the tenants were duly served with the 10 Day Notice on July 18, 2017.
 I find that the tenants were obligated to pay the monthly rent in the amount of \$800.00, as per the tenancy agreement.